Birth Order in the Workplace

 Posted Sep 26, 2011

-I study humans in the workplace and have come across many individuals that fall into the typical scenario of First, Middle, and Last born children; however, I wanted to gain a deeper understanding on the science behind birth order.
+I study humans in the workplace and have come across many individuals that fall into the typical scenario of first-, middle-, and last-born children; however, I wanted to gain a deeper understanding of the science behind birth order.

-I've heard of Dr. Kevin Leman's research and decided to read his book titled The Birth Order Book.
-Dr. Leman spent over thirty-five years as a psychologist studying birth order and is the world-renowned expert on this topic.
+I'd heard of Dr. Kevin Leman's research and decided to read his book titled The Birth Order Book.
+Dr. Leman spent over 35 years as a psychologist studying birth order and is a world-renowned expert on this topic.
 His book provided insights on how one can predict an individual's birth order.

 Having the ability to predict someone's birth order provides you with a competitive advantage in understanding how to work with the individual.
-For example, first born tend to be governed by punctuality, structure, and power whereas last born are more comfortable with ambiguity and tend to go with the flow.
-Neither is good nor bad but it allows you to know how to best approach each individual at work.
+For example, firstborn tend to be governed by punctuality, structure, and power, whereas the last born are more comfortable with ambiguity and tend to go with the flow.
+Neither is good nor bad, but it allows you to know how best to approach each individual at work.

 The following will provide you with an overview of how your birth order impacts you at work.
 For further information on birth order, I highly encourage you to read The Birth Order Book.
 It's easy to read and doesn't follow the traditional academic writing style.

-First born are perfectionists, reliable, conscientious, list makers, well-organized, natural leaders, critical, and serious.
-These qualities are typically attributed to mom or dad unconsciously placing the firstborn into a leader role by saying, "You're a big boy now and you have to look out for your younger brother." - like my mom used to say to me.
+Firstborn are perfectionists, reliable, conscientious, list makers, well-organized, natural leaders, critical, and serious.
+These qualities are typically attributed to Mom or Dad unconsciously placing the firstborn into a leadership role by saying, "You're a big boy now, and you have to look out for your younger brother"—like my mom used to say to me.

 Conversely, only children are very thorough, deliberate, self-motivated, black-and-white thinkers, fearful, and cautious.
-Only children never have to compete with siblings for personal attention, which makes them more confident and articulate; however, they struggle with the concept of having brothers or sisters resulting in being self-centered.
+Only children never have to compete with siblings for personal attention, which makes them more confident and articulate; however, they struggle with the concept of having brothers or sisters, resulting in them being self-centered.

 The Middle Child

-Tends to be a mediator, diplomatic, avoids conflict, loyal to peers, has many friends, and is independent.
+The middle child tends to be a mediator, is diplomatic, avoids conflict, is loyal to peers, has many friends, and is independent.

 At work, they are skilled at mediating disputes, willing to work things out, and can be trusted with sensitive information.

-Typically are manipulative, charming, blames others, attention seekers, natural salesperson, engaging, affectionate, etc.
+The last born typically are manipulative, charming, and blame others.
+They are attention seekers, natural salespeople, engaging, affectionate, etc.

 Most of what I just shared really depends on the family unit.
-Dr. Leman explains that if siblings are born 5 or more years apart, the Firstborn status gets recycled.
-In part, it has to do with the amount of years the parents had to take care of a newborn.
+Dr. Leman explains that if siblings are born five or more years apart, the firstborn status gets recycled.
+In part, it has to do with the number of years the parents had to take care of a newborn.

-He further explained that first born characteristics may be suppressed if a first born has a first born mother and father; as a result, the first born may rebel and act like a last born and the last born may take on the first born characteristics.
+He further explained that firstborn characteristics might be suppressed if a firstborn has a firstborn mother and father; as a result, the firstborn may rebel and act like a last born, and the last born may take on the firstborn characteristics.